-While utilizing Kraken as a "spot exchange", you must have adequate funds in one currency to exchange for another such as depositing USD in order to exchange for XBT on the XBT/USD pair.
+While utilizing Kraken as a "spot exchange", you must have adequate funds in one currency to exchange for another.
+For example, depositing USD in order to exchange for XBT on the XBT/USD pair.

-In currency pair trading, however, the leverage feature is used.
+In "currency pair trading", however, the leverage feature is used.
 While trading on leverage you are only required to hold collateral currencies and are able to trade any of the margin pairs even if you do not hold the currency on that pair.
-This is since when placing a currency pair trade you are borrowing funds for the entire value of that trade.
+This is possible because when placing a leveraged trade you are borrowing funds for the entire value of that trade.

-Example of a spot exchange: Exchanging $500 for ETH on the ETH/USD trading pair.
+Exchanging $500 for ETH on the ETH/USD trading pair.

-Example of currency pair trading: Using $500 as collateral in order to borrow $1500 worth of BTC and short it on the BTC/EUR trading pair using 3:1 leverage.
+Using $500 as collateral in order to borrow $1500 worth of BTC and short it on the BTC/EUR trading pair using 3:1 leverage.